barek2k2/ML_Ruby/README.md

  - ### Natural Language Processing(NLP): Support Vector Machine Algorithm - Categorize/Classify Comments/Texts/Documents/Articles

-    Suppose in a customer commenting system, you would like to categorize customer's feedback.
-With the capabilities of this gem, you can effectively classify some comments/texts/documents/articles into respective categories.
+    Imagine you're managing a customer feedback system, and you want to categorize customer comments effectively.
+With the capabilities of this gem, you can seamlessly classify comments/texts/documents/articles into their appropriate categories.
 ```
     training_documents = [
       "Machine learning techniques include neural networks and decision trees.",